Devices showing a local business storefront, representing visibility across AI-powered search results.

 There’s a lot of hype around GEO right now.
 Some agencies are selling “your ranking in ChatGPT” as though it were a stable, measurable thing.
 It isn’t.

-SparkToro ran a study in January 2026 where they sent nearly 3,000 identical prompts through ChatGPT, Claude, and Google AI.
-The results were clear: the probability of two runs returning the same list of brands in the same order is less than one in a thousand.
+SparkToro and Gumshoe.ai published a study on 28 January 2026 in which 600 volunteers ran twelve brand-recommendation prompts a combined 2,961 times across ChatGPT, Claude and Google’s AI, with the data gathered over November and December 2025.
+The results were clear: the probability of two runs of the same prompt returning the same list of brands is under one in a hundred, and the chance they also come back in the same order is closer to one in a thousand.
 AI answers vary significantly from one query to the next.

 That means AI visibility isn’t a ranking number you can track on a dashboard.
 It’s something you build over time by doing the right things consistently, and you measure it by how often your brand gets mentioned when you ask AI tools to answer questions relevant to your industry.

 It’s also worth keeping AI search in proportion right now.
-Traditional Google results still dominate.
-Google holds around 93.5% of global search market share (SparkToro, March 2025), and AI referral traffic currently accounts for roughly 1% of total website traffic for most businesses.
-The customers who click through from an AI tool are a small fraction of your total visitors.
+Traditional Google results still dominate: Statcounter’s worldwide search engine tracker puts Google at roughly 91% of global search.
+The customers who click through from an AI tool are still a small fraction of your total visitors.

 GEO is about building the right foundations now, so you’re ready when that shift becomes larger.
 It’s not an emergency.
 But it’s not something to ignore either.

 Want to know how your business actually appears when someone asks ChatGPT about your industry?
 We can take a look.
-Read more about our AI visibility report.
+Read more about our AI Visibility Audit.

 Frequently asked questions about GEO